Tdawg069/SpaceFlightPlan/README.md

 # SpaceFlightPlan
 A console app that generates a flight plan for colonising the most amount of weighted planets within a fixed time frame.
-Planets are randomly generated.
+Planets are randomly generated.<br/>
+The original assessment question is located in root directory of the repo.

 The following assumptions/simplifications have been made due to time constraints and practicality:
 - The decimal points in the coordinate system have been removed.